vitordeoliveira/personal_blog/posts/welcome.md

 ---
 title: "Welcome to My Blog"
+description: "This is the first post on my new blog.
+I'm excited to share my thoughts and experiences with you."
 date: "2024-01-15"
-excerpt: "This is the first post on my new blog.
-I'm excited to share my thoughts and experiences with you."
+ready: true
 ---

 # Welcome to My Blog